msmaiaa/nativeflix/readme.md

 [here](https://github.com/msmaiaa/nativeflix/blob/main/LICENSE)

 ## TODO
-- [ ] Change the player to electron instead of VLC
-- [ ] Clean the code
+- [ ] Add anime and series support
-- [ ] Search movies by name
+- [ ] Search content by name
-- [ ] Order by imdb rating or download count
+- [ ] Order by imdb rating, download count or trending
 - [ ] 'I'm feeling lucky' button
 - [ ] Search for the server on the local network ips